Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/nodejs-ampli.md

     `yarn add @amplitude/node`

-5. Pull the latest Ampli SDK:
+5. Pull the latest Ampli Wrapper:

     `ampli pull`

-6. Check your Ampli SDK path.
+6. Check your Ampli Wrapper path.

     `ampli pull` prints the download location of the SDK.
 If the path contains `itly`, you can update the `Path` by hand in the `ampli.json` file, or pull again using the `--path` parameter: `ampli pull -p ./path/to/ampli`.